kvz/bash3boilerplate/README.md

 Copyright (c) 2013 Kevin van Zonneveld and [contributors](https://github.com/kvz/bash3boilerplate#authors).
 Licensed under [MIT](https://raw.githubusercontent.com/kvz/bash3boilerplate/master/LICENSE).
-You are not obligated to bundle the LICENSE file with your b3bp projects as long as you leave these references intact.
+You are not obligated to bundle the LICENSE file with your b3bp projects as long as you leave these references intact in header comments of your source files.